gpieffet/msps/README.md

 #### Requirements
 Appart from gromacs, the following programs are also needed by some scripts:

  - babel/obabel for file format conversion
+ 	- note: vers.
+2.4 is advised, as from vers.
+3.0 and up flags have changed and obabel desn't seem to be able to consistently generate reasonable protonated structures
  - vina and vina_split for running docking simulations
  - antechamber for generating ligand topology files (including RESP charges from QM calculations)
  - gmxMMPBSA for MM/P(G)BSA calculations